|Program Type:||Panther Program||Housing Options:||Apartment / Flat|

 |Program Length:||6 weeks||Courses of Study:||Italian Language and Literature|

-Students will have the opportunity to visit many local cultural and historical sites in addition to completing their academic coursework.
+You will have the opportunity to visit many local cultural and historical sites in addition to completing their academic coursework.

 Located in northwest Italy, Genoa is the capital of the Liguria region and the sixth largest city in Italy.
 As one of the great "Repubbliche Marinare" or seafarer republics, and the great rival of Venice in Mediterranean, Middle and Far East trade, the city was nicknamed la superbaor the superb one.
 To this day Genoa is one of the most important port cities in Italy and is remembered as the birthplace of Christopher Columbus.
 In 2004 it was named a European Capital of Culture and its rich history can be seen when visiting landmarks such as the Ducal Palace, San Lorenzo Cathedral, the Old Harbor, Piazza De Ferrari, and Via Garibaldi, a UNESCO World Heritage Site.